-Europe holds low-key VE Day commemorations due to virus
+Europe holds low-key V-E Day commemorations due to virus

 World War II began on Sept.
 1, 1939, when Adolf Hitler’s Nazi forces invaded Poland.

-Sylvie Corbet in Paris, Geir Moulson in Berlin and Monika Scislowska in Warsaw contributed.
+Sylvie Corbet in Paris, Geir Moulson in Berlin, and Monika Scislowska in Warsaw, Poland, contributed to this report.

 Follow AP’s coverage marking the 75th anniversary of the end of World War II in Europe at https://apnews.com/WorldWarII